Prestigious Wilberforce excels at Chancery, offshore and pensions, but offers a broad practice and demands impeccable intellect.

 The interview "isn't structured to test legal knowledge, but rather to gauge your grasp of legal principles.”

-Around 150 pupillage hopefuls submit an application to chambers each year (Wilberforce recruits outside the Gateway).
+From 2019 Wilberforce is recruiting through the Gateway, having previously been outside.
 Up to 40 candidates progress to a first-round interview with two junior members, which features a legal problem.
 In addition, says Julian Greenhill, "there's an informal discussion in which we ask questions about the application form: what the applicant has done with their life, what interests them, why they are applying to us, and why they're interested in the Chancery Bar."
 Around 12 interviewees survive for a second interview with a silk and three other members where they face another legal question.
 Each candidate gets 30 minutes beforehand to prep the new problem, “which is more challenging."
 However, the interview "isn't structured to test legal knowledge, but rather to gauge your grasp of legal principles.”

 This set is named after the mid-20th century judge Lord Wilberforce, descendant of the more famous William.
 Master of the Rolls Sir Terence Etherton is also a former tenant.